WildPetScience/Specification/PLAN.md

 the cage).

-The main challenge this module presents is to implement an efficient motion tracker algorithm capable of processing at least 10 frames per second.
+The main challenge this module presents is to implement an efficient motion tracker algorithm capable of running on a low-performance Raspberry Pi, while still producing accurate data.

 ## Will